Verve, an events platform based around influencers, raises $60M and rebrands as Pollen – TechCrunch

 At a time when we are also seeing an interesting rise in messaging-based commerce — where the focus is less scale and better connections with smaller audiences to guarantee better conversions — Pollen’s idea has had some resonance with users, as well as investors.

-“We’ve known Callum and the team since early 2016 and the company has delivered on every milestone since then.” said Gareth Jefferies, Investment Manager at Northzone, an early investor in Spotify, in a statement.
+“We’ve known Callum and the team since early 2016 and the company has delivered on every milestone since then,” said Gareth Jefferies, investment manager at Northzone, an early investor in Spotify, in a statement.
 “The most exciting prospect for me is the potential the company has to play a pivotal role in how brands engage with an entire demographic.
 In a few years’ time, if the company continues to execute, Pollen can become one of the most culturally significant companies for Gen Z, and be the best way of buying not just festival tickets and holidays, but to access all sorts of products and services.”